 Why is Cross-Domain Tracking Important?

 This kind of tracking can have different benefits for multiple divisions in business, chiefly marketing and sales.

 Marketing teams who are looking to improve the buyer’s journey across multiple sites and create a better customer journey map likely need to use it.

 For example, if your business has some form of Lead Generation component or shopping cart checkout housed on a separate domain, cross-domain tracking allows marketing teams to analyze what’s working across multiple domains to help convert visitors to buyers and what needs more refinement.

 Here’s an example of how this might look in Google Analytics:

 This User Flow report shows what pages visitors navigate to and from over the course of their sessions.
 You can see which paths are most common, as well as which pages users are more likely to bounce from.
 With cross-domain tracking, you can observe this flow across more than one site.

 Cross-domain tracking can also make it possible to serve specific content to users across multiple domains based on their previous behavior, especially if you’re using a tool that’s designed to identify website visitors and respond to their behavior.
 This kind of targeted marketing can increase conversion rates.

 For Sales Teams

-Data about a user’s engagement is often used to calculate a lead score, or a number value that describes how promising the user is as a lead.
+Data about a user’s engagement or intent data is often used to calculate a lead score or a number value that describes how promising the user is as a lead.
 The example below shows a site user with a lead score of 83.